Marketing Timeline Template

 Plan your email marketing and track follow-ups with this calendar template.
 This simple template is useful for building client relationships and tracking sales leads and newsletter subscribers.
 Keep track of when messages were sent and what content you provided, including images and links to blog posts or other online marketing sources.

-Plan and Manage your Marketing Objectives in Smartsheet
+Plan and Manage your Marketing Timeline in Smartsheet